Coloring dense digraphs: Proof of Theorem

 From Claim \ref{cl:h1k-bag} we have the following immediate corollary.

 \begin{claim} For every $i$ and $v\in B_i$, \begin{itemize} \item $\chi(N^+(v)\cap B_{1,i-1})\le 2c_1$. \item $\chi(N^-(v)\cap B_{i+1,t})\le 2c_1$. \end{itemize} \end{claim}

 We now show that the union of all bags has bounded chromatic number.
 We note that in the following proof, we will use only two hypotheses: Claim \ref{cl:bag2} and that $\chi(B_i)$ is bounded for every $i$.
-The reason for our remark is that we will re-use the arguments of this proof for for subsequent claims.
+We will re-use the arguments in this proof for subsequent claims.